ravikrcs/moodbot_hindi/README.md

 # moodbot_hindi
-Moodbot using Rasa in Hindi Lanuage
+Moodbot using Rasa in Hindi Language